-Using 2 Corinthians 12 as well as his own personal story, Matthias Overholt discusses the place of usefulness that singles can contribute to the church.
+In this engaging presentation, Matthias Overholt uses 2 Corinthians 12 as well as his own personal story to discuss the place of usefulness that singles can contribute to the church.

 My mom and my father, they tried and they trained.
 They labored and they prayed.
 I struggled and struggled and I rebelled.
 I didn’t want what they wanted for me.
 I would be in the aisle of the grocery store, and my mom would be in the checkout line.
 I would stay way back because I didn’t want to be identified with her.
 She would be occupied and paying.
 I would sneak on by, and go for the car.
 But they trained and they trained and they kept praying and something goes on.
 I don’t know all the theology about this, but parents, don’t give up.
 Don’t give up on your son, or daughter.
 Keep praying.